 The Local Law Enforcement Block Grant was authorized by Public Law 105-119 for the purpose of providing units of local governments with funds to underwrite projects to reduce crime and improve public safety.
 The Bulletproof Vest Partnership Program funding is provided to purchase bulletproof vests for law enforcement officers.
-The U. S. Department of Justice COPS, Technology Initiative grant funding is for the continued development of technologies and automated systems to local and state jurisdictions to assist in investigating, responding to, and preventing crime.
+The U. S. Department of Justice COPS funding is to advance the practice of community policing as an effective strategy in communities' efforts to improve public safety.
 The Justice Assistance Grant provides funding for additional personnel, equipment, supplies, contractual support, training, technical assistance, and information systems for criminal justice.
 The Juvenile Accountability Incentive Block Grant provides funding for assistance in community policing associations and in the reduction of alcoholic beverage and narcotic use and possession by juveniles.
 The Internet Crimes Against Children Grant provides funding for services with the Internet Crimes Against Children Task Force.